Trannics/CS151-InsertName/codeV2/README.md

 * '**Post**' class now allows the program to return a sorted list of comments associated with a post based on either date created or karma
 * '**User**' class now allows the program to return a sorted list of posts and comments created by a user based on either data created or karma
 * '**Comment**' class now allows the program to return a sorted list of sub comments of a comment based on either date created or karma
+* '**JavaFX**' class adds a UI which includes a Login Scene, Home Scene, Post Creation Scene, Detailed Post View Scene, and Navigation of these scenes
 * Code logic fixes (Bug fixes)
 * JUnit Test Cases are now available in '**RedditCloneTest**'